criszst/criszst/README.md

      <img src="https://readme-typing-svg.herokuapp.com?font=SUSE&size=20&pause=2000&color=3b4e69&center=true&vCenter=true&width=1000&height=60&lines=<-+Just+a+programmer+enthusiast+here+->"/>
 </a>

 A 16-year-old kid who loves studying Big O Notation.
 Currently, I’m working on a private project (a mobile app, kind of a notes app).
 Btw, I also enjoy studying new technologies and exploring React nuances (I mean, the theory behind Context API, lifecycle methods **-** you get it).
-Also (this is the last "also", i promise), in my spare time, i usually think about new projects and how they can be helpful to someone, which motivates me to study more and more about this small world of technology. :)
+Also (this is the last "also", i promise) in my spare time, i usually think about new projects and how they can be helpful to someone, which motivates me to study more and more about this small world of technology. :)